msgpo/PayWall-domains/README.md

-# PayWall-domains
+# PayWall Domains

-A short list with problematic paywall domains
+A short list with _problematic_ paywall domains.